JonathanPetrone/My-Obsidian-Vault/Three groups of design patterns (object-oriented programming).md

-A design pattern is a reusable way of designing something.
-They revolve around the principle of best practices.
-A pattern generally has four elements:

-- **Name**
-	- It has a name.
-- **Problem**
-	- It has a problem it was created to solve.
-- **Solution**
-	- It has elements that make up its design.
-- **Consequence**
-	- It comes with some kind of trade-offs.

 ## Three general groups of design patterns in OO

 - **Creational patterns** create objects for you, rather than having you instantiate objects directly.
 This gives your program more flexibility in deciding which objects need to be created for a given case.